awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Queue dashboard<a name="queue-dashboard-sept-2022"></a>

-You can visualize historical queue data via time series graphs to help identify patterns, trends, and outliers specifically for **Service Level**, **Contacts Queued**, and **Average Handle Time**\.
+You can visualize historical queue data by using time series graphs to help identify patterns, trends, and outliers specifically for **Service Level**, **Contacts Queued**, and **Average Handle Time**\.
 For more information, see [ Visualize: Queue dashboard](https://docs.aws.amazon.com/connect/latest/adminguide/visualize-queue-dashboard.html)\.

 ## August 2022 Updates<a name="aug22-release-notes"></a>